mycmdev/nova-modules/README.md

 ***
 **For creating a new tool connected with your module**

-*note: this will create as well Vue file inside your assets folder.
-I don't know if maybe in a future release i will add a system for autoloading*
+*note: this will create Vue file inside your assets folder as well a navigation.blade inside the Assets/views folder .*

+*I don't know if maybe in a future release i will add a system for autoloading*
 ```shell script
 php artisan nova-modules:tool {tool-name} {module-name}